KeyboardInterrupt/ansible-snippet-generator/README.md

 ## Requirements

-ansible-snippet-generator works with python2 or python3, the following python packages are needed.
+ansible-snippet-generator works with python2 or python3, the following python packages and Versions are needed.
-- ansible
+- ansible `2.3.0.0`
 - jinja2

 ## Usage